Sotteok is one of South Korea’s latest gastronomical delights, proving itself once again as one of the heavens of tasty street foods!

 Cooking Tips

-- Since tteokbokki cakes are sticky, the sauce can easily stick to them.
-But this is not the case for the sausages.
-Therefore, you can make tiny cuts on them so the sauce would stick better.
+- Since tteokbokki cakes are sticky, the sauce can easily adhere to them.
+However, this is not the case for the sausages.
+Therefore, you can make tiny cuts in them so the sauce will stick better.

-- Use a pan that is wide enough for the skewers to lay flat on while grilling the sotteok.
+- Use a pan wide enough for the skewers to lay flat on while grilling the sotteok.
 You can also trim your skewer if it is too long.

 - The tteokbokki and sausages should be grilled on medium heat.
-To determine whether your tteokbokki are perfectly grilled, the outside should be crispy yet soft and bounces back when pressed.
+To determine whether your tteokbokki is perfectly grilled, the outside should be crispy yet soft and bounce back when pressed.

 - If your tteokbokki and sausages are frozen, soak them in hot water for 10 minutes to soften them beforehand.